bubroz/clipscribe/docs/OUTPUT_FORMATS.md

 # Output Formats Guide

-ClipScribe generates comprehensive structured output for each processed video.
-All outputs are saved in a timestamped directory with a machine-readable format.
+ClipScribe generates a comprehensive set of structured output files for each processed video, all organized within a timestamped directory.

 ## Directory Structure